Islamic rebellion in Xinjiang (1937): New 36th Division invasion of Kashgar

 Meanwhile, Ma Hushan and his Chinese Muslim troops of the New 36th Division (National Revolutionary Army) were watching the situation with interest since they were eager to seize more territory.
 Sheng Shicai surprisingly ordered the New 36th Division to quell the rebellion of the 6th Uyghur Division although the 33rd and 34th Regiments of the 6th Uyghur Division, which had been stationed in Kashgar since August 20, 1934, initially did not join the rebellion because they had previously trained in the Soviet Union.
 In 1934 to 1935, a number of officers of the 6th Uyghur Division were sent to Tashkent to study at its military academy.
 Soviet General Rybalko, General Obuhoff, and General Dotkin worked in Kashgar from 1934 to 1936, were the Soviet military advisers of Sheng Shicai's administration, and participated in organizing and training the staff of the 6th Uyghur Division.

 Having received the order, the Tungans attacked Kashgar airfield on 20 May but were defeated.
 Ten days later, 1,500 Islamic irregulars under Kichik Akund attacked and seized Kashgar Old City.
 His troops wore armbands with the words "Fi sabil Allah" (Arabic: in the way of Allah).
 The rebellion was followed by a Kyrgyz uprising near Kucha and Muslim unrest in Hami.

 Ma Hushan remained at Khotan watching the situation.
 His chief of staff, Pai Tzu-li, as well as Ma Ju-lung, the 1st Brigade commander at Karghalik, persuaded him to strike against Kashgar.
 Ma Ju-lung arrived on 2 June at Kashgar reportedly to "put down the rebels of Kichik Akhund" although Kichik Akhund had secretly agreed to back off and he transferred his soldiers and himself to Aksu.
 Kashgar was taken by Ma Hushan without a battle.
 The Fayzabad-Maral Bashi region was taken by Ma Sheng-kuei's 2nd Brigade.
 Ma Hu-shan strengthened his position in southern Xinjiang and avoided engaging in battle, which let the Turkic Muslim rebels do the fighting as a diversion for Sheng's provincial army.

-Ma Hushan surrounded Kashgar New City and explained to the British Consulate-General that the Chinese Muslim forces, which were still officially the Kuomintang 36th Division, were acting in covenant with the Turkics (Uighurs) to overthrow the pro-Soviet provincial government and to replace it with an Islamic government loyal to the Republic of China Kuomintang government at Nanjing.
+Ma Hushan surrounded Kashgar New City and explained to the British Consulate-General that the Chinese Muslim forces, which were still officially the Kuomintang 36th Division, were acting in covenant with the Turkics (Uyghurs) to overthrow the pro-Soviet provincial government and to replace it with an Islamic government loyal to the Republic of China Kuomintang government at Nanjing.